anishathalye/dotbot/README.md

 ## Command-line arguments

-Dotbot takes a number of command-line arguments; you can run Dotbot with `--help`, e.g. by running `./install --help`, to see the full list of options.
+Dotbot takes a number of command-line arguments; you can run Dotbot with `--help`, for example, by running `./install --help`, to see the full list of options.
 Here, we highlight a couple that are particularly interesting.

+### `--dry-run`

+You can call `./install --dry-run`, and Dotbot will explain what it _would_ do, without actually making any changes.
+This can be helpful for safely testing your configuration.
+Plugins that don't support dry-run will be skipped.

 ### `--only`